 - DutchCulture | TransArtists shares knowledge and experience on residency programmes and related topics.
-Among other free services, it offers a list of residency opportunities worldwide; it also lists residency opportunities with a regional / country focus, in Europe and internationally. - RES ARTIS is a network of over 400 centers and organisations in over 70 countries; its website includes a listing of residencies worldwide.

-- EU Policy Handbook on Artists' Residencies is a useful tool for residencies' models, best practices and key resources. - Residency programmes: Art + Ecology: this list, compiled by the US based Alliance of Artists Communities, is a repertory of residency programmes with an attention to ecology either as the focus of their organisation or as one programme out of many others.
+Among other free services, it offers a list of residency opportunities worldwide; it also lists residency opportunities with a regional / country focus, in Europe and internationally - RES ARTIS is a network of over 400 centers and organisations in over 70 countries; its website includes a listing of residencies worldwide - 'EU Policy Handbook on Artists' Residencies' is a useful tool for residencies' models, best practices and key resources - Residency programmes: Art + Ecology: this list, compiled by the US based Alliance of Artists Communities, is a repertory of residency programmes with an attention to ecology - either as the focus of their organisation or as one programme out of many others

 4.3.
-Additional resources related to funding and support - a selection
+Additional resources related to funding, support and collaborations- a selection

-- Compendium of Cultural Policies and Trends in Europe: the web resource by the Council of Europe and ERICarts is a constantly updated information and monitoring system of national cultural policies in Europe. - Good Practice Report on Cultural & Creative Sectors Export and Internationalisation Support Strategies by the OMC group on Cultural and Creative Sectors. - IETM's publication The Invisible Hand, Art in the transition to another economy (2013) provides food for thought about art and money (and more). - Culture Action Europe's Toolkit on culture & sharing economy (2015). - Recommendations for a Sustainable Nordic and Baltic Dance Field by Dance Info Finland (2015). - A list of publications related to 'Culture and Territories' is available on KEA's website. - Creative strategies of sustainability by Trans Europe Halles (2014). - MOOC (Massive Open Online Course) provides opportunities for online training, some of them free.
+- 'Compendium of Cultural Policies and Trends in Europe': the web resource by the Council of Europe and ERICarts is a constantly updated information and monitoring system of national cultural policies in Europe

+- 'Good Practice Report on Cultural

+& Creative Sectors Export and

+Internationalisation Support

+Strategies' by the OMC group on

+Cultural and Creative Sectors

+- IETM's publication 'The Invisible Hand.
+Art in the transition to another economy' (2013) provides food for thought about art and money (and more)

+- 'Creative strategies of sustainability' by Trans Europe Halles (2014)

+- MOOC (Massive Open Online Course) 'Managing the Arts' by the Goethe Institut, 2015-2016: all videos introducing the courses are online

+- 'It starts with a conversation...

+question your knowledge by sharing...

+-A guide for artists who wish to work collaboratively' produced by Ice Hot Nordic Dance Platform